kommissarpjotr/PassGen/README.md

 # PassGen
-Two simple python scripts for generating secure passwords.
+- Two simple python scripts for generating secure passwords :
 	1) A CLI verison for quick access.
- 	2) A GUI version vor more customizeability and functionality.
+	2) A GUI version for more customizeability and functionality.

 ### Prerequisites:
 Make sure you have python3 installed.